Get out of the classroom and into the community! Immerse yourself in German culture, make connections, and gain invaluable hands-on experience.

 The seminar portion of the course explores many different aspects of your internship site.
 The goal is to finish the semester with an in-depth understanding of the company or organization, including its approach, its policies, and the context in which it operates.
 We will also discuss more generally the state of the contemporary workplace and ourselves as workers.
 Finally, you will use the seminar to reflect critically and analytically on the internship experience and as a way to refine your own personal and professional goals.

-For consideration to the internship program in Berlin, students must complete the following steps:
+To apply, students must complete the following steps:

 Questions?
-Email email@example.com
+Email: email@example.com.